 The lack of local government budgets has led to the dependence of local governments on the central government in the recovery of the creative economy sector.
 The COVID-19 pandemic has forced the central and local governments to refocus their budgets.
 Most of the local government budget allocations are aimed at handling the impact of COVID-19 on public health.
 Consequently, programs to save the creative economy cannot be financed by local governments.
-Meanwhile, the central government itself has an inadequate budget to protect the creative economy sector.
-As a result, the budget for saving the creative economy originating from the central government cannot reach all creative economy actors, especially local ones.
+Meanwhile, the G tral government itself has an inadequate budget to protect the G ative economy originating from the central government cannot reach all creative economy actors, especially local ones.